Release date: May 28, 1991

 14. "She Swallowed It"

 Man, the previous few songs do took things to another level and so does this Ren solo spot.
 I can't recall any other song in hip hop that had THIS much focus on oral sex, especially from a man's point of view.
-In addition to talking about a certain lady who would have sex with multiple men to "taking a broomstick up the butt" (ouch), the second verse finds Ren about to "get into somethin", only to find out that it's the preacher's daughter (and this after an apparent encounter with a car full of dudes at a drive in).
-One would then ask the question or make the comment: "Ren, you KNOW you probably don't go to church, lol, so how do YOU know this is the preacher's daughter, lol?"
-In doesn't stop there.
-Ren has to be in some deep shit because she's only 14, but instead of immediately removing himself from the, uh, scene, he proceeds with everything because he "wasn't passin' up the chance of his dick gettin' baptized."
+In addition to talking about a certain lady who would have sex with multiple men to "taking a broomstick up the butt" (ouch), the second verse finds Ren about to "get into somethin," only to find out that it's the preacher's daughter, and this after an apparent encounter with a car full of dudes at a drive in.
+One would then ask the question or make the comment: "Ren, you KNOW you probably don't go to church, so how do YOU know this is the preacher's daughter?"
+It doesn't stop there.
+Ren is in some deep shit because she's only 14, but instead of immediately removing himself from the, uh, scene, he proceeds with everything because he "wasn't passin' up the chance of his dick gettin' baptized."
 Wow.
 Again, a good song for what it is and if you listen to these stories (that's all they are) and don't take them too seriously, you're good.

 15. "I'd Rather Fuck You"